JiahaoShen0510/JiahaoShen0510/README.md

 ## Work Experiences
 2+ years of experiences in data science field (part-time & full-time combined).

-Currently hold the assistant position in data analysis at a local real-estate company.
+Currently hold the assistant position in data analysis at a Houston leading real-estate company.

 Also have the work experiences in Real-Estate Management, Human Resource and Corporate Training, Education Quantitative Research, Library Research and Digital Humanities, Museum Curation and Research, Special Education, and Natural Environment.